 If we were attempted to place a value on Starwood Preferred Guest’s Starpoints, we might look towards the W Miami.
 The average room rate(including taxes/fees, over a week long period) is $425.00.
 This room can also be booked for 17,142 Starpoints.
 Our value would simply be $0.0248.
 This would then be repeated a number of times in an effort to minimize the impact of extremely lucrative or extremely poor redemption values.
 Finally, we’d reduce this figure by 25%, to achieve and ACRV of $0.0186.

 How We Value Transferable Currencies

 This is where things start getting tricky, but here is the basic premise.
 Transferable currency valuations are derived from the valuations placed on their transfer partners.
 However, it’s not a simple average.
 Doing so would ignore the fact that people are more likely to transfer their valuable points to a high value partner than a low one.
 To compensate for this, we weight higher value transfer partners more than lower value ones, using a linear scale.
+To sweeten the pot, we weight our “average of averages” at 90% and an average of best redemptions at 10%.
 Below is an abstract example: